Securing Strong Letters of Support

 - Guide your referees by letting them know what you would like them to highlight about your candidacy.
 This can also help assure that all of your letters don’t read the same.
 In that respect, consider asking each referee to address different aspects of your candidacy based on your individual relationship/history.

-- If you have time, provide phrases that referees can directly use in letters of support.
-The easier you make the process, the more likely you will receive a strong rather than perfunctory letter.
+- If you have time, provide language that referees can directly use in letters of support.
+The easier you make the process, the more likely you will receive a strong letter.

 Set clear deadlines.